-Separating the store’s floor space, in areas specific to age demographics, required MIM to incorporate some inventive design elements.
-Birght colours, for example, differentiate the children and teen areas from the adults.
+Separating the store’s floor space, in areas specific to age demographics, required Mim to incorporate some inventive design elements.
+Bright colours, for example, differentiate the children and teen areas from the adults.

-“Charm comes from unexpected elements discovered throughout the store,” says MIM’s representative – an approach evident in the large ‘pod’ like structure that sits center stage.
-The central seed pod not only creates a central focal point, but directs foot traffic and engages customers.
+“Charm comes from unexpected elements discovered throughout the store,” says Mim’s representative – an approach evident in the large ‘pod’ like structure that sits centre stage.
+The central seed pod not only creates a central focal point but directs foot traffic and engages customers.

 Being attractive to both children and their parents, the pod is a testament Mim’s design.
 Through design they have connected the various ages groups and proved it is possible to create a space that both adults and children can enjoy – neither feeling out of place.

 In the changing room, golden stools and wood finishes expand the use of natural elements throughout the layout and build on the clever balance between luxury and playfulness.
 Most of these finishes and features, custom designed by Mim, are a further point of appeal.